- 1. Degrees

 - For full-time students, the period from September to May.
-The academic year is divided into three terms, Fall Term and Winter term and Summer term.
+The academic year is divided into three terms: Fall Term, Winter Term, and Summer Term.
 For the purposes of determining academic standing the Summer term is not normally considered to make up the academic year.

 - Challenge Examination:

-- An examination to test the knowledge of candidates in the subject matter of a particular course, the purpose of which is to establish a basis for the granting of credit for the course, without the normal requirements for attending the course and completing the usual course requirements.
-Course credits earned through successful passing of a Challenge Examination will be annotated as "CG" (Credit Granted) on the transcript.
-A student cannot request a Challenge Exam, for a course in which they were unsuccessful, in lieu of repeating a course or a supplemental exam.
-This applies both to courses taken at RMCC or other institutions.
+- An examination to test the knowledge of candidates in the subject matter of a particular course.
+The purpose of the Challenge Exam is to establish a basis for the granting of credit for the course, without the normal requirements for attending the course and completing the usual course requirements.
+See Academic Regulation 8.4.1.

 - Contact Hours: